matthias-reis/carda-gatsby/content/articles/2022/12/bank-myna-singer-maud.md

 **Maud:** After our drummer left, we planned a gig at Post in Paris festival three months later.
 We decided to give it a go anyway and wrote the basis of "Volaverunt" in a few weeks.
 It was initially a 30-minute-long improvisation with various parts.
 We had no drums any more, so we wanted to release ourselves from structures from norms and have as few boundaries as possible!
 The central theme is freedom.

 **Anne:** You released "Volaverunt" at the beginning of this year.
-Are you already working on new songs?
+And now you're already working on new stuff?

 **Maud:** We first spent some time rearranging the songs with our new-but-not-so-new-now drummer for our live set.
 He magnified all the tracks and gave them more depth and power.
 As a result, they sound much louder live now!
 It took us some time, and we also had a couple of shows we had to focus on.
 But we've been working on new material for months, slowly but surely.
 I can't wait to discover what the four of us can write together.
 There are exciting times ahead!

 **Anne:** You've been on tour with Rook!
 How was it?

+#﻿# "Touring with Rook was awesome"

 **Maud:** It was pretty grand!
 We had a couple of shows in France and one in their hometown of Gent.
 We loved it.
 When you play several shows with the same band, it creates a sense of belonging.
 We did not know them very well.
 I fell in love with their music when I saw them at Dunk!festival in May and offered to organize a few shows in France.
 We had a couple of Skype calls, and that's all.
 It was a bit of a leap into the unknown, but it turned out great.
 They're really remarkable.
 We loved playing and spending time with them.
 Plus, they're AMAZING live.